 For some reason, we are given the idea that as soon as you want a baby, you can make it happen easily.
-So when it doesn't happen right away, worry seeps in.
+So if it doesn't happen right away, worry seeps in.
 You start to worry that it won't happen for you.
 You start to think there is something wrong with your body.
 You go into research mode, trying every method that claims to increase fertility, both naturally and medically.
 You start to schedule intimacy.
 You question everything.

 Without adding to the burden, I’d like to offer up some simple yet profound ways that can support you while you are on this fertility journey.
 If you'd like to increase fertility naturally, I think there is more to it than something to do or take.
-Here are the four tips I'd share.
+Here are the four tips I'd like to share.

 If you desire to be pregnant–filled with child–then it’s time to come home first.
 Coming home means focusing on being the healthiest you possible.
 This includes health in all forms: physically, mentally, emotionally and soulfully.
 To connect with your most healthy physical self, it might be time to take a good look at your daily habits.
 What needs to get polished up a bit?